Checking if Two Objects Are Identical with the 'is' Operator

 .

-In this way, even if the values of two items are the same, ==
+In this case, even if two items have the same value, ==

 may return True